brightsign/BrightAuthor-Plugins/Set-Video-Mode/README.md

 ## Examples of Valid Resolution and Frame Rates

 *Note*: this is not a complete list, and your BrightSign player may not support all these modes.
-Please refer to the [Supported Video Modes](https://brightsign.atlassian.net/wiki/spaces/DOC/pages/370676833/Supported+Video+Modes) and the [Video tab](https://brightsign.atlassian.net/wiki/spaces/DOC/pages/370673541/Diagnostic+Web+Server#Video) of your BrightSign player's Diagnostic Web Server to see what is supported.
+Please refer to the [Supported Video Modes](https://brightsign.atlassian.net/wiki/spaces/DOC/pages/370676833/Supported+Video+Modes) or the [Video tab](https://brightsign.atlassian.net/wiki/spaces/DOC/pages/370673541/Diagnostic+Web+Server#Video) of your BrightSign player's Diagnostic Web Server to see what is supported.

 - 1024x768x60p
 - 1024x768x75p